MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/windows-universal-sdk.md

 ---
 # Windows Universal Platform SDK API contracts

-Lists all of the API contracts in the Windows Universal Platform (UWP) SDK.
+This page contains a list of all of the API contracts in the Windows Universal Platform (UWP) SDK.
+By default, Microsoft Visual Studio specifies **Windows.Universal** as the target device family in the app package manifest file for UWP apps.

-> [!NOTE]
-> We're thinking of removing this page.
-Did you find it useful?
-Please use one of the feedback tools at the bottom of the page to tell us why.

 ## Version 10.0.17763.0